AP Exam Development

 Free-response questions are created and reviewed by content experts.
 Once a question is chosen for inclusion in an exam, it goes through several rounds of review and revision by the committee, a process that typically takes up to two years.

-Performance Tasks
+Projects or Performance Tasks

-The development committees for these courses have reviewed every facet of the performance tasks and each potential exam question for alignment with the course framework, content accuracy, conformity with specifications, and other criteria that ensure the integrity of the assessment.
+The development committees for these courses have reviewed every facet of the performance or project tasks and each potential exam question for alignment with the course framework, content accuracy, conformity with specifications, and other criteria that ensure the integrity of the assessment.